 The one thing our children do need more of is respect.
 Parents and educators must respect childhood and give children freedom to experience it.
-We must respect where our children are develop mentally and meet their needs at each If we can't give our children more of these things, no amount of educational reform will save them.
+We must respect where our children are developmentally and meet their needs at each phase.
+We must respect their needs to be active and to socialize.
+And we must respect their need for rest, sleep, and quiet.
+If we can't give our children more of these things, no amount of educational reform will save them.